chongqie/CBD/readme.md

 To fully leverage parallel computation, we formalize the generation process as confidence based block parallel decoding.
 Instead of applying uniform denoising, the sequence is divided into semantic blocks according to the model's local confidence, guided by the structural priors provided by the skeleton.
 This hierarchical scheduling approach helps achieve higher GPU utilization,  while ensuring that generation proceeds from macro structures to micro-level details, respecting semantic dependencies.

 We conduct extensive evaluations of CBD on mathematical reasoning benchmarks such as GSM8K and MATH500, as well as on general reasoning tasks including HellaSwag.
-Empirical results demonstrate that CBD consistently outperforms non-parallel baselines, achieving accuracy improvements of up to 24.7% while simultaneously delivering up to 3$\times$ inference acceleration.
+Empirical results demonstrate that CBD consistently outperforms non-parallel baselines, achieving accuracy improvements of up to 24.7% while simultaneously delivering up to 3$` \times `$ inference acceleration.
 Notably, this performance gain is achieved while preserving logical accuracy comparable to strong autoregressive models.
 These results confirm the promise of the hybrid paradigm for low-latency, high-precision reasoning.

 Our main contributions are summarized as follows:
 - We propose the **CBD** framework, which effectively combines the logical strengths of autoregressive models with the parallel efficiency of diffusion models through a skeleton planning and parallel filling mechanism.